dsfields/hailstone/README.md

 * `id.type`: the entity type identifier of the `Hailstone` instance.

 ## Chances of Collision
 The probability of id collisions within a single system are negligable.
 The pseudo-random number portion of each Hailstone identifier is generated using the Node.js cryptographic PRNG, which has more than adequate distribution to avoid collisions.
 The 64-bit version utilizes 40 bits for the PRN, which translates into a 1 in 2,199,023,255,551 chance of collision per domain and entity pairing.
-The 128 bit version utilies 104 bits for the PRN, which translates into a 1 in 340,282,366,920,938,463,463,374,607,431,751,434,240 chance of collision per domain and type pariing.
+The 128 bit version utilies 104 bits for the PRN, which translates into a 1 in 340,282,366,920,938,463,463,374,607,431,751,434,240 chance of collision per domain and type pairing.

 ## Encoding
 Hailstone identifiers are encoded using RFC 1924 base85 with a slightly modified alphabet, with the intention of making encoded values more URL-friendly.
 The code used in this library is based on [Alexander Olsson's](https://github.com/noseglid) [base85](https://github.com/noseglid/base85) module.
 Some key differences are: